-IBM is in the process of renaming some FAStT family products.
-Table 2 identifies each new DS4000 product name with its corresponding FAStT product name.
+IBM has renamed some FAStT family products.
+Table 2 identifies each DS4000 product name with its corresponding previous FAStT product name.
 Note that this change of product name only indicates no change in functionality or warranty.
 All products listed below with new names are functionally-equivalent and fully-interoperable.
 Each DS4000 product retains full IBM service as outlined in service contracts issued for analogous FAStT products.